opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 to the Registry.
 The Registry will then determine whether to proceed or not with the Data Product creation depending on that result.

-It's important to observ that the Policy Engine OPA try to extract the `allow` attribute from the OPA server response in order to summarize the evaluation with a single Boolean value.
+It's important to observe that the Policy Engine OPA try to extract the `allow` attribute from the OPA server response in order to summarize the evaluation with a single Boolean value.
 Should such an attribute be missing in the Policy raw content, the result extraction will fail and an error will be returned.